BethW83/Animal-Adoption-Capstone/README.md

 * The Pearson value for the p-value was chosen during the Chi-Squared Testing in Hypothesis 2 because it is the most widely accepted measure for detecting general associations between two categorical variables.
 * Why a decision tree classifier?
 The target variable to be predicted is a binary output and therefore a classification model is appropriate.
 A decision tree was chosen becuase it is easy to interpret the outputs and it can handle both numerical and categorical features.
 A decision tree is suitable for identifying the most influential variables in predicting adoption outcomes.
 * The data was encoded, ready for the ML model using the straighforward OneHotEncoder.
-* The data was scaled using the StandardScaler.
+* The data was scaled using the StandardScaler to ensure that all features were on a comparable scale, which prevents features with larger numerical ranges from dominating the training process.

-* List the data analysis methods used and explain limitations or alternative approaches.
-* How did you structure the data analysis techniques.
-Justify your response.
-* Did the data limit you, and did you use an alternative approach to meet these challenges?
+* When confirming H1 the The p-value initially came out as 0.0.
+This is highly unusual so chatgpt was consulted and used to find an alternative way using scipy.stats to conduct the Mann-Whitney U Test that would give a more accurate result.
+Indeed the p-value was just incredibly tiny.
 * Unfortunately in this synthetic dataset some of the variables could not be used as they were meaningless.
-The adoption fee was simply all of the numbers 1-499 listed and the weights of some the animals made no sense; rabbits are not generally over 2.5kg and some of them in the data were over 20kg.
+  - The adoption fee was simply all of the numbers 1-499 listed, therefore it was not used.
+  - The weights of some the animals made no sense; rabbits are not generally over 2.5kg and some of them in the data were over 20kg.
+This wasn't a huge problem as there is also a categorical Size column.

 ### AI Usage